Reddit Strategy

 - Still embedded in LLM training data — models trained on that data have it encoded permanently

 This creates a permanence that’s unlike anything else in digital marketing.
 A brand narrative seeded on Reddit in 2022 is still actively shaping what AI tools say about that brand today — and will continue doing so through the next training cycle.
+Reddit threads never die covers the full mechanics of why Reddit content has an effectively indefinite lifespan across Google, AI Overviews, and LLM training data simultaneously.

 The inverse is equally true.
 A negative Reddit thread from three years ago — a complaint that got traction, a brand controversy that sparked a few heated comments — can be the single biggest source of negative AI sentiment about your brand right now.
 And most brand owners have no idea it exists.